MEET OUR GOVERNORS

 In my spare time I enjoy tap dancing and I am heavily involved in the arts.
 I enjoy sharing m,y expertise in this area and I believe that we should provide a broad and balanced curriculum that develops the whole child.

-Jo Rees- Co-opted Governor
+Jo Rees- Co-opted Governor and Vice Chair

 I joined the governing board at Dover Park because I had worked in the school and like the school's inclusive ethos.
 I have a background in primary education and wanted to support a local Ryde school.
 For my day job I am a specialist teacher in Dyslexia and have a wealth of knowledge about supporting pupils with Special Educational Needs.